ART 3209 (LUOA), ARTS 209 (LUO): Art as Communication

 Quizzes (3)

 Each quiz will cover the Learn material for the assigned Module(s): Week(s).
 Each quiz will be open-book/open-notes, allow for 1 attempt, and have a 2-hour time limit.
-For 2 quizzes, there will be 10 multiple-choice questions.
-For the last quiz, there will be 3 essay questions.
+For all 3 quizzes, there will be 10 multiple-choice questions or multiple-answer questions.
+This assignment aligns with the following FSLOs: CIL 1, 3, and 5.

 *Course specifics are tentative and subject to change each year.
 For the most current information, please refer to the Course Registration Tool.